IntelLabs/hec-p-isa-tools/kerngen/README.md

 operation.

-The kernel generator prints two comments, a context and kernel descriptor respectively, followed by the p-ISA kernel.
+The kernel generator prints two comments, a context and kernel descriptor respectively, followed by the P-ISA kernel.
 If desired, the comments can be disabled by passing the `-q` or `--quiet` flag to the kernel generator, i.e.,
 ```bash
 ./kerngen.py -q < addition.data